 Tyler agreed that shifting your messaging to long-term travel can help.
 “I have heard from one client in the travel industry that they are experiencing a massive shift in their customer base for 2020 travel to 2021 travel,” Tyler said.
 “So we are planning to revise some messaging in both the website and our ads regarding something along the lines of: ‘Book Your 2021 Travel Today’ or ‘2021 Travel Options Available.’”

 COVID-19 has unfortunately affected the health and wellbeing of communities worldwide, and keeping communities safe should be our first priority.
-Many, if not most, businesses are already feeling the effects of the virus, and staying up to date with information is key.
+Many, if not most, businesses are already feeling the effects of the virus, and staying up to date with information (such as with the CARES act) is key.

 Here at WordStream, we are putting people first.
-As we continue to monitor the situation and markets, expect more data and analysis in the coming days and weeks.
+As we continue to monitor the situation and markets, expect more data, analysis, and resources in the coming days and weeks.